simonmichael/hledger_site/src/investments.md

 ```

 This @ notation has two forms: `@@ TOTALPRICE` or `@ UNITPRICE`.
 In
-hledger we call it the "[transaction price]", because it records the
+hledger we call it "[cost]" (generically for both purchases and sales);
-price/conversion rate that was used in this specific transaction:
+it records the price/conversion rate that was used in this specific transaction.

 Note this more explicit journal entry has some redundancy, but that's
 no harm - it makes things clearer to the human reader, it provides an